abdulhakeemdahir/Weather-Dashboard-Application/README.md

 ## Developer Comment

 Hello everyone, and welcome back to my Repo!
 My name is Abdulhakeem Dahir and I am an aspiring Software Developer.
 This week I have been tasked to make a Weather Dashboard Application.
 We had to use multiple API requests and drill down to get the necessary information that we wanted.
-It was pretty difficult, and though I got it done, I'm hoping to increae my understanding of WHY it works more.
+It was pretty difficult, and though I got it done, I'm hoping to increase my understanding of WHY it works more.
 Any feedback is welcome!
 Thank you!

-## Employer Request
+## Application Summary

-An employee wants an application that will allow them to plan their work day accordingly.
-The user wants to be able to manually add their own events and to save them.
-Below is their User Story:
+A user who travels would like an application that would enable them to see the weather before they travel:

 ### User Story